 If you’re cooking for fewer, simple store your extras in a fridge.
 They reheat well in the oven or toaster oven if you want to return some crispness to the skin.
 If you’re in a rush, a microwave works just as well, they won’t be crisp, but the buttery, seasoned flavor will be just right.

 If however you’re cooking for a crowd, double or triple the recipe and then place the potatoes in a tin pan.
 Before serving just pop them back in the oven to reheat for 15 minutes or so.

 So here it is, simple, creamy, tender easy oven roasted potatoes with my favorite seasonings, from my kitchen to yours.
 They’re one of my favorite easy dinner sides, both for quick nights, and when I just want a yummy potato.
-Try them out with my Citrus Soy Grilled Chicken or Raspberry Glazed Meatballs!
+Try them out with my Citrus Soy Grilled Chicken, Orange and Chicken Braise, or Raspberry Glazed Meatballs!
 Drizzle them with Asiago cream sauce, or cook them up for breakfast with a nice runny egg yolk!